China says U.S. 'endangered' peace with Taiwan Strait fly-through | Law-Order

 "The U.S. side's actions deliberately interfered with and disrupted the regional situation and endangered peace and stability in the Taiwan Strait.
 We firmly oppose this," it said in a short statement.
 "Theatre forces remain on high alert at all times and resolutely defend national sovereignty and territorial integrity."

-The U.S. Navy's 7th Fleet said the aircraft had flown in international airspace and that the United States will continue to fly, sail, and operate anywhere international law allows including within the Taiwan Strait.
-"By operating within the Taiwan Strait in accordance with international law, the United States upholds the navigational rights and freedoms of all nations.
-The aircraft's transit of the Taiwan Strait demonstrates the United States' commitment to a free and open Indo-Pacific," it added in a statement.
+The Pentagon did not immediately respond to a request for comment.
+The United States has previously said such missions show the U.S. commitment to a free and open Indo-Pacific.

-Taiwan's defence ministry said the aircraft had flown in a southerly direction through the strait.
+Taiwan's defence ministry, in its own brief statement, said the aircraft had flown in a southerly direction through the strait.
 Taiwan's forces tracked the aircraft as if flew through the strait, the ministry said, noting the situation was "as normal".
 It did not elaborate.

 China, which claims democratically governed Taiwan as its own territory, has stepped up its military activity near the island in the past three years as it seeks to try to force Taiwan to accept Beijing's sovereignty.
 Taiwan's government says only the island's people can decide their future and it will not give in to threats.